chandansharma10698/LinearRegressionAssignment/README.md

 - `sklearn`: Machine learning library for model building and evaluation.

 ## Acknowledgements
-- This project was inspired by Lienar regression Assignment by Upgrad
+- This project was inspired by Linear regression Assignment by Upgrad

 ## Contact